 What Else Helps?

-Your doctor and a dietitian are great resources when you make a UC diet plan.
+Your doctor and a dietitian are great resources to help you figure out what foods work best for you.
 Keep them in the loop on how you feel and what you eat.
-They can guide you to healthy choices and make sure you get the nutrition you need.
+They can answer your questions and help you get the nutrition you need.

 If you can't eat a balanced diet, you might need to take supplements like calcium, folic acid, and vitamin B12.
-Ask your doctor if they should be in your plan.
+Ask your doctor if they should be part of your plan.

-Your body may do better with smaller meals throughout the day instead of three big ones.
+You may find that you do better with smaller meals throughout the day instead of three big ones.
 When you make your diet plan, think about foods that you can carry with you for healthy snacks.

 Foods That May Fight UC

-New research shows that certain nutrients may help fight the irritation and swelling in your gut caused by UC.
-Researchers have studied how linoleic acid, found in foods such as walnuts, olive oil, egg yolks, and coconut oil, affects people with the condition.
+Some research shows that certain nutrients may help fight the irritation and swelling in your gut caused by UC.
+Scientists have studied how linoleic acid (found in foods such as walnuts, olive oil, egg yolks, and coconut oil) affects people with the condition.
 Although everyone needs this "good" fat, don’t overdo it, since there is some evidence it may play a role in inflammation if you get too much.

 Other studies show that an omega-3 fatty acid called EPA (eicosapentaenoic acid) may fight inflammation.
 This is another “good” fat that blocks certain chemicals in your body called leukotrienes.
 Fish oil is a good source of EPA.
-More testing is needed, but in some studies, folks with UC saw some benefits when they took high doses.
-Other studies show no benefit.
-And many people didn't like the fishy taste.
+In some studies, folks with UC saw some benefits when they took high doses.
+Many people, though, didn't like the fishy taste.
 There is also some evidence that adding fish oil to aminosalicylates (meds called 5-asa) may be helpful, but this isn’t proven.
 DHA is another omega-3 found in fish oil that can flight inflammation and is used by people with UC.

-Some research also shows that yogurt with "good” bacteria, called probiotics, eases inflammation.
-Scientists are still studying how these germs may help people with UC and similar conditions.
+Some research also shows that yogurt with gut-healthy bacteria, called probiotics, eases inflammation.
+Scientists are still studying how they may help people with UC and similar conditions.